import pandas as pd

 mutate(heart_disease = factor(heart_disease)) |>

 One last thing, as we go along, performance metrics will vary depending on your setup (e.g. Python vs. R), package versions used, and other things.
 As such your results may not look exactly like these, and that’s okay!
-The important thing is to understand the concepts and how to apply them to your own data.
+Your results should still be similar, and the important thing is to understand the concepts and how to apply them to your own data.

 10.4 Beat the Baseline